-In case of after-hours emergencies, please call the closest veterinary emergency center or call our emergency service at (765)-496-7911.
+In case of after-hours emergencies, please call the closest veterinary emergency center or contact our emergency service.

 What is Radiation Therapy?